...Simple Steps to Successful Parenting

 The True Value of Routines

-It's been my experience that children flourish in safe, predictable environments that cater to their well being.
+Children flourish in safe, predictable environments that cater to their well being.
+This is evidenced by ensuring:

 Have you ever wondered what it might be like, to be your children, from their perspective?